dorszpw/applu/privacy-policy.md

 This policy applies to **Uninstall & Run Widget**:
 https://play.google.com/store/apps/details?id=pl.coddev.applu.light

-Thank you for using Applu!
+Thank you for using Uninstall & Run Widget!

-Applu is committed to protecting your privacy.
+Uninstall & Run Widget is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and disclose information when you use our mobile application.

 ## Information We Do Not Collect: